 Action Description FAILOVER (Default) Marks the resource state as OFFLINE.
-This faults the service group, which fails over to the next available system. (= 0.00.0) This action is the agent's default behavior.
+This faults the service group, which fails over to the next available system.
+This action is the agent's default to the agent encounters does not ex This action is the agent's default behavior.
 If the DB2 error code that the agent encounters does not exist in the db2error.dat file, then the agent assumes this default behavior.
 NOFAILOVER Freezes the service group temporarily and marks the resource state as OFFLINE.
 The agent also sends a notification if the Notifier resource is configured.
 This action is typically associated with the errors that are not system-specific.
 For example a failover to another node does not help a corrupt database, .